East-West Traffic Flows

-East-west traffic is network communication that happens between internal systems.
+East-west traffic is network communication between internal systems, services, or workloads.
 In plain language, it describes server-to-server or workload-to-workload traffic inside an environment rather than traffic entering from or leaving to the outside world.

 Why It Matters

-It also matters because many modern cloud and container environments have far more internal service-to-service communication than traditional perimeter-only models expected.
+It also matters because many modern cloud and container environments have far more internal service-to-service communication than older perimeter-focused models expected.
+Internal traffic is now often the dominant traffic pattern in distributed systems.

 Where It Appears in Real Systems or Security Workflow

-It is a key concept whenever defenders need visibility into lateral movement and internal trust boundaries.
+It is a key concept whenever defenders need visibility into internal trust boundaries rather than only internet-facing traffic.

 Practical Example

 A compromised application server begins making unexpected connections to neighboring database and file servers inside the same environment.
-That abnormal east-west traffic becomes a signal that lateral movement may be underway.
+That abnormal east-west traffic becomes a signal that lateral movement may be underway even though no suspicious inbound internet connection is visible at that moment.

 Common Misunderstandings and Close Contrasts